View our Adoptable AnimalsAdoption Fees Adopting from the Shelter Benefits of Adopting

 recoup part of the cost of caring for animals, the City charges an

-Note: Adoption Fees for Animals Include:
+Note: Adoption Fees for Dogs and Cats Include:

 - Cost of spaying or neutering.

 - One year COT pet license (animals 4 months of age are

 |Pot Belly Pigs